This page describes the extremely useful expedite feature. See also cohorts.

 To use expedite, you first must create an account for yourself on https://u.pluckeye.net/ .
 After that, you’ll need to set up one of following options for getting approval for expedite requests:

-In Pluck 1.0, the button is on the “config” page, next to each pending configuration item.
-In Pluckeye v0.99.x and below, the button is in the main panel of Pluckeye buttons.
+Click the Pluckeye button in your browser.
+If you are using Pluck 1.0, the button is on the “config” page, next to each pending configuration item.
+If you are using Pluckeye v0.99.x and below, the button is in the main panel of Pluckeye buttons.
 One may also make expedite requests using https://u.pluckeye.net/supplications/new .
 In addition, expedite requests can be sent to u.pluckeye.net for all future configuration changes by typing the following in a console.

-Expedite requests show up and can be approved at https://u.pluckeye.net/queue .
+Expedite requests show up and can be approved on your queue.
 The web page uses “notifications” so that by loading it into one of your browser tabs, you can be notified of an expedite request without needing to actively check the page.

-If you have abused the expedite system, even once, you should probably use the noapproval option to prevent yourself from doing that again.
+If you have abused the expedite system, even once, you should probably use the noapproval feature to prevent yourself from doing that again.

 pluck + noapproval